dougwithseismic/turbo-2025/packages/analytics/docs/api-reference.md

 ): Promise<void>
 ```

 Tracks a custom event with optional properties.
+Properties will be validated against the registered schema for custom events.

 #### page